The Asymptotic State of Decaying Turbulence: Comparison with Migdal's theory

 \subsubsection{The $L_M$ and energy decay $En$}

-The length scale $L_M$ is predicted to vary asymptotically as $L_M \sim \sqrt{t}$, which we assess in Fig.~\ref{fig:migdal_length_combined}.
-Panel (a) shows the time evolution of $L_M$ for all BS cases (see Table~\ref{tab:sims_k2}), normalized by the box length ($L_{box} = 2\pi$) and the initial eddy turnover time $T_{eddy,0}$. $L_M$ grows with a power-law exponent of approximately $0.53$, which is close to the theoretical value of $0.5$.
+The length scale $L_M$ is predicted to vary asymptotically as $L_M \sim \sqrt{t}$, which we assess in \hyperref[fig:migdal_length_combined]{figure}~\ref{fig:migdal_length_combined}.
+Panel (a) shows the time evolution of $L_M$ for all BS cases (see \hyperref[tab:sims_k2]{table}~\ref{tab:sims_k2}), normalized by the box length ($L_{\mathrm{box}} = 2\pi$) and the initial eddy turnover time $T_{\mathrm{eddy},0}$. $L_M$ grows with a power-law exponent of approximately $0.53$, which is close to the theoretical value of $0.5$.
 If we fit time as a parabolic function of $L_M$, allowing for a virtual origin, we obtain excellent fits.
 Panel (b) plots $t$ against $L_M$ for Case 6 ($Re_{\lambda}=145$), along with the fitted curve $t=1.65 + 832.2L_M + 237791.8L_M^2$.
 This confirms that the growth is predominantly quadratic ($t \sim L_M^2$), with the linear term accounting for the virtual origin of the length scale as a subleading correction.
 We performed the same analysis for the LKB simulations.
-Panel (c) shows a comparable power law $L_M \sim t^{0.53}$ after an initial transient of $\sim 10 T_{eddy,0}$.
-Panel (d) compares the Case 3 simulation ($Re_{\lambda}=145$) with its fitted parabola, $t=-14.6 + 2020.0L_M + 221317.1L_M^2$.
-For both cases, the parabolic relationship confirms that $L_M$ is a more robust length scale capturing self-similar decay than the standard integral scale (see Fig.~4).
+Panel (c) shows a comparable power law $L_M \sim t^{0.53}$ after an initial transient of $\sim 10 T_{\mathrm{eddy},0}$.
+Panel (d) compares the case 3 simulation ($Re_{\lambda}=145$) with its fitted parabola, $t=-14.6 + 2020.0L_M + 221317.1L_M^2$.
+For both cases, the parabolic relationship confirms that $L_M$ is a more robust length scale capturing self-similar decay than the standard integral scale (see \hyperref[{fig:power_laws_k2}]{figure}~\ref{fig:power_laws_k2}).